Open-Source-Community/LDP-Task/Debian/DMP.md

 	4. **Absence of popular proprietary or commercial software**
 		- This can be a problem for those  accustomed to using specific software.
 		- Transitioning to this system can become a problem.

+### Who's It For?
+- Might be complicated for beginner, however if you're willing to read documentation and googling then you're good to go.
+- "If you don’t mind reading documentation and asking questions on forums or chats, then you should not have an issue using Debian.
+However if you don’t want to run into issues and just want it to work, you’d be much better off with Linux Mint."  -Linux Power User